 GLOBETROTTING COLLECTION

 True to its source of inspiration, the Polo player renowned for being a globetrotter, La Martina’s A/W 2017 collection mixes bright color pops reminiscent of the Indian Holi Festival with an English style.
 Soft textured tweed meets genuine leather in an ode to the brand’s home country: Argentina.
-The collection encompasses a formalwear linean activewear line conceived as a sportswear collectionand ‘Polo Player’ which is the core collection designed for polo players and Guards.
+The collection encompasses a formalwear line; an activewear line conceived as a sportswear collection; and ‘Polo Player’, which is the core collection designed for polo players and Guards.
 This season the latter draws inspiration from the uniforms of the British Army Regiments; the color palette evokes the Union Jack.

 www.lamartina.com